 The Company has an internal control system commensurate with the sizescale and complexity of its operations.
 In order to enhance controls and governancestandards the Company has adopted Standard Operating Procedures which ensure that robustinternal financial controls exist in relation to operations financial reporting andcompliance for orderly and efficient conduct of its business including adherence toCompany?s Policies the safeguarding of its assets the prevention and detection offrauds and errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information.
 In addition Internal Audit monitors andevaluates the ef_cacy and adequacy of the internal control system in the Company itscompliance with operating systems accounting procedures and policies at all locations.Periodical reports on the same are also presented to the Audit Committee.

-During the year the internal controls weretested and found effective as a part ofthe Management's control testing initiative.Accordingly the Board with the concurrence of the Audit Committee and the Auditors isof the opinion that the Company?s Internal Financial Controls were adequate andoperating effectively for the financial year ended 31 March 2022.
+During the financial year under report the internal controls weretested and found effective as a part of the Management?s control testing initiative.Accordingly the Board with the concurrence of the Audit Committee and the Auditors isof the opinion that the Company?s Internal Financial Controls were adequate andoperating effectively for the financial year ended 31 March 2022.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-Particulars of loans guarantees and investments as required under theprovisions of Section 186 of the Act have been given in the Financial Statements.
+Particulars of loans guarantees and investments as required under theprovisions of Section 186 of the Act have been disclosed in the Financial Statements.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-The Company adopted a risk management policy and has in place amechanism to inform the Audit / Board Members about risk assessment and minimisationprocedures and its periodical review.
+The Company has adopted a risk management policy and has in place amechanism to inform the Audit / Board Members about risk assessment and minimisationprocedures and its periodical review.

-More details in respect to risk management are given in ManagementDiscussion and Analysis (MD&A).
+More details in respect to the risk management are given in ManagementDiscussion and Analysis (MD&A).